 When the bloodsport was outlawed in England, the human ring leaders flew them to America, where they continued the sport for a while.
 The largest specimens of the breed were mated to create a bigger version that we now know as the American Pitbull Terrier.
 Nowadays, they are not used for dogfighting.
 Instead, they make fantastic herders, and even better than this, family companions.

-It is not known when the first blue-nosed Pitbull came into existence.
+It is not known when the first dog with this coloring came into existence.
 But it is likely that as soon as a standard black-nosed Pitbull was born, a blue nose Pitbull wasn’t too far behind.
 Ever since then, we have been fascinated with the more unique things in life.
-And as their Pitbull reputation is slowly improving thanks to awareness and education, the blue nose Pitbull is becoming more popular than ever.
+And as their Pitbull reputation is slowly improving thanks to awareness and education, dogs with this coat color are becoming more popular than ever.

 The term ‘Pitbull’ is an umbrella term for a group of Pitbull type dogs who descend from Terriers and Bulldogs.
 When referring to a Pitbull, most people are referring to the American Pitbull Terrier.
 The other dog breeds sometimes referred to as a Pitbull, are the American Staffordshire Terrier, the Staffordshire Bull Terrier, and the American Bully.

-You already know that the blue-nosed Pitbull is a rare dog, but why is he?
+You already know that this color combination is rare, but why is that?
 Well, it’s all to do with his genetics.
-Without getting too sciencey and complicated, you need a quick gene lesson to understand the rarity of blue-nosed Pitbulls.
+Without getting too sciencey and complicated, you need a quick gene lesson to understand the rarity of this coat color.
 Unfortunately, DNA is not as easy as ABC, but we’ll try and make it simple for you…

 Puppies, just like all animals, inherit sets of genes that determine specific characteristics.
 Mom will have one gene, and so will dad, and the combination of these genes will select the color of his nose, skin, and eyes, and so on.
 A dominant gene will rule over a recessive gene.
 A dominant gene is characterized by a capital letter, and a recessive gene is a lowercase letter.